-Employees go to work with the intention of doing a good job.
-Knowing what the specifics of their job is helps them to do just that.
-Ministries create systems to help manage employees and the church job description is part of that system.
+Employees go to work with the intention of doing a good job, and knowing the specifics of their job helps them do just that.

-Churches have limited resources so it is important to only pay for salaries that support the overall strategy for achieving the mission.
+Churches have limited resources, so it is important to only pay for salaries that support the overall strategy for achieving the mission.

 7 Questions to Consider When Writing A Church Job Description